chenweixiang/chenweixiang.github.io/_posts/2016-04-01-telecom-lte.md

 ## E-UTRAN Overview

+The following specifications are related to E-UTRAN overview:

 * TS 36.401-880 E-UTRAN Architecture description
 * TS 36.300-8c0 E-UTRA and E-UTRAN Overall description - Stage 2
 * TS 36.302-820 E-UTRA - Services provided by the physical layer

+According to **TS 23.401 S4.4.1**, in addition to the E-UTRAN functions described in **TS 36.300**, E-UTRAN functions include:

+* Header compression and user plane ciphering;
+* MME selection when no routing to an MME can be determined from the information provided by the UE;
+* UL bearer level rate enforcement based on UE-AMBR (Aggregate Maximum Bit Rate) and MBR (Maximum Bit Rate) via means of uplink scheduling (e.g. by limiting the amount of UL resources granted per UE over time);
+* DL bearer level rate enforcement based on UE-AMBR (Aggregate Maximum Bit Rate);
+* UL and DL bearer level admission control;
+* Transport level packet marking in the uplink, e.g. setting the DiffServ Code Point, based on the QCI of the associated EPS bearer.

 ## Radio Interface (Uu)

+Refer to [Protocol Architecture](#protocol-architecture) for the User-plane and Control-plane protocol layers of Uu interface.

 ### Radio Resource Control (RRC)